NordicSemiconductor/IOS-Memfault-Library/README.md

 * iOS: 15.0
 * macOS: 12.0

-In all cases, the Library requires an active Internet connection.
-If an Error is encountered when uploading a Chunk of Data, the BLE connection to the device will be dropped immediately to ensure the least amount of Chunks of Data are lost.
+In all cases, **the Library requires an active Internet connection**.
+If an Error is encountered when uploading a Chunk of Data, **the BLE connection to the device will be dropped immediately** to ensure the least amount of Chunks of Data are lost.

 ## Basic Usage